 Arturo holds a Ph.D. in applied mechanics and a M. S. in civil engineering from the California Institute of Technology (Caltech); an MBA in finance from New York University (Stern scholar award); and a civil engineering degree from the University of Chile.

-He divides his time between New York and Santiago, where he is a Research Associated at CLAPES UC...
+He divides his time between New York and Santiago, where he is a Research Associate at CLAPES...